 - A size allocation of approximately 400 square feet for the hearing room

 Although this example hearing room offers the optimal level of flexibility of use, an individual court might select a different hearing room configuration specifically tailored to its own intended use of the facility.
-In all cases, the guiding principle should include flexibility in the application of both technology and space configuration.
+The guiding principle should include flexibility in applying technology and space configuration in all cases.

 Get our Courtrooms and Chambers: Conceptual Design and Analysis ebook NOW! <<<